-Deliverables will be submitted at the beginning of the class that they are due, except the team composition.
+Deliverables will be submitted to Canvas at the beginning of the class that they are due.
 Please submit printed documents with your names shown prominently.

 Details of each deliverable will be provided in CI Learn at the beginning of the semester.